stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/02-lido-sdvtm-ssv.md

 Wait for confirmation from the Lido Team before proceeding further.

-### Step 5: Create SAFE Multisig
+### Step 5: Create SAFE Multisig with your cluster

-Once all addresses are verified, the cluster coordinator will create a 5/7 threshold SAFE Multisig.
+Once all addresses are verified, the **cluster coordinator** will create a 5/7 threshold SAFE Multisig.
 The Multisig will use each member's individual manager address on Holesky.

 ### Step 6: Register Your Cluster